PabodaFdo/airbnb-data-engineering-challenge/README.md

 - Repeated review dates are not automatically duplicates.
 - A single-city analysis cannot be generalized automatically to all markets.
 - Statistical findings do not prove causation.
+- Machine-learning feature importance does not prove causal influence.
+- The price-prediction experiment does not estimate verified booking prices, revenue, or profitability.

 See: